Is the TPP an Extension of U.S. Foreign Policy?

 To make this claim requires a brief overview of the agreement itself.
-To note, the original Agreement, known as the Trans-Pacific Strategic Economic Partnership Agreement, or P4, was intended to introduce profound regional integration among the economies of Brunei, Chile, New Zealand and Singapore.
-However, faced with the threat of declining global influence, the US was soon on board in 2008, artfully instigating the inclusion of Australia, Canada, Japan, Malaysia, Mexico, Peru and Vietnam.
+To note, the original Agreement, known as the Trans-Pacific Strategic Economic Partnership Agreement, or P4, was intended to introduce profound regional integration among the economies of Brunei, Chile, New Zealand, and Singapore.
+However, faced with the threat of declining global influence, the US was soon on board in 2008, artfully instigating the inclusion of Australia, Canada, Japan, Malaysia, Mexico, Peru, and Vietnam.

-In its current form, the total gross domestic product (GDP) of the current members of the TPPA is approximately $27.5 trillion, comprising 40 percent of global GDP and one third of world trade.
+In its current form, the total gross domestic product (GDP) of the current members of the TPPA is approximately $27.5 trillion, comprising 40 percent of global GDP and one-third of world trade.
 It should then come as no surprise that, in the wake of its massive expansion; the TPPA has experienced a fundamental policy shift that overtly adopted an American template.

 This is where it gets sticky.
 In a sad reminder of the blind orthodox support attached to FTAs, the actual problematic content of the TPPA that has diverged substantially from its original intentions remains overlooked.
 In a brief overview of its contentious composition, TPPA is disquietingly secretive to the extent that genuine public opinion on its areas of jurisdiction is restricted.
 For an agreement that holds massive implications on the lives of citizens, the mystery surrounding the negotiation process deems it unacceptably undemocratic and precarious.

 To make matters even worse, the negotiation process is bound to a fast track mechanism that expedites precisely this style of confidentiality and removes important Congressional oversight from the negotiations.
 In this way, fast track effectively delegates exorbitant power to the executive branch in bypassing standard constitutional checks when negotiating international agreements.
-In other words, the secrecy surrounding the TPPA talks and its eventual approval is dictated by a regulated lack of transparency, public participation and accountability.
+In other words, the secrecy surrounding the TPPA talks and its eventual approval is dictated by a regulated lack of transparency, public participation, and accountability.

 The content is not too enticing either.
-It is now known that the member parties are currently negotiating deals that have a potential to fundamentally change Intellectual Property Rights (IPR) regimes and government-corporate relations.
+It is now known that the member parties are currently negotiating deals that have the potential to fundamentally change Intellectual Property Rights (IPR) regimes and government-corporate relations.
 More specifically, chapter 4 of the Agreement deals with IPR regulations where signatory nations are now discussing the adoption of a US-style restrictive IPR regime that permits companies to acquire patents and hold them for longer periods, as well as enabling them to limit the proliferation of important research and development, thus restricting potential positive externalities.

 Another problematic clause is the infamous investor-state dispute settlement mechanism that, in principle, erodes the power of state governments to undertake policies that might distort the flow of revenue of corporations.
-This has proved particularly destructive on the side of the Tobacco and Alcohol Industry suing national governments over policies that regulate the sale, distribution and marketing of its products.
+This has proved particularly destructive on the side of the Tobacco and Alcohol Industry suing national governments over policies that regulate the sale, distribution, and marketing of its products.